zhiqianghou/FibrilVision/README.md

 - NLP to obtain lot number from file names
 - Interactive dashboard for data visualization with daily or weekly updates

+## Data

+The dataset used in this project is obtained from the EMPIAR with full name of Eelectron Microscopy Public Image Archive.[EMPIAR-11418](https://www.ebi.ac.uk/empiar/EMPIAR-11418/).
+The original 5.8GB cell images are in .tif format and each with size of 24MB, here to save my hard drive and with aim to show the computational pipeline, I personally only manually downloaded 7 images and converted into .jpeg format.
+The image names are reformated with time and lot number for future Dashboard visualizaiton purpose.

 ## Installation
 (Provide instructions on setting up the project environment, including any necessary dependencies or libraries.)